daggmano/ridley-csl-style/README.md

 This project provides a CSL style suitable for Ridley College.
 It is based on the Society of Biblical Literature (2nd Edition, full note) style, but with tweaks to better match Ridley's specification.

+## Development Note ##
+After a recent update to the `citeproc` package, `npm test` no longer allows tests to pass.
+This is under investigation. `npm run chrome` should be used instead until this issue is resolved.

 ## Running Tests ##

 Download or clone the repo, and from a terminal window `cd` to the root folder of the project.
 Restore the required node packages, and then run the tests.